 This is not an exhaustive list of helplines.
-If you know of a good helpline let us know by emailing us at firstname.lastname@example.org.
-Please remember that UHI is not responsible for the content of external websites.
+If you know of a good helpline let us know by emailing us at email@example.com.
+Please remember that we are not responsible for the content of external websites.

-If you are worried someone might check what websites you visit, find out about web safety.
+If you are concerned someone might check what websites you visit, find out about web safety.

 If you are worried someone may be suicidal, ask them.
 It could save their life.
 Choose Life (Suicide Prevention in Scotland) have produced a guide which gives advice and tips on spotting suicidal signs, and listening effectively.
 It also contains details of support groups and organisations which can provide further help and assistance; Art of Conversation: A Guide to Listening, Talking, and Reducing Stigma

 Breathing Space Scotland, is a free and confidential phoneline service for any individual, who is experiencing low mood or depression, or who is unusually worried and in need of someone to talk to.

 0800 83 85 87 Opening hours: Monday - Thursday 6pm - 2am, Friday 6pm - Monday 6am

 Togetherall (Formerly Big White Wall), is an online digital mental health support service which is available to our students, 24/7, and is completely anonymous.

 Stay Alive App is a suicide prevention resource, full of useful information to help you stay safe.
 You can use it if you are having thoughts of suicide, or if you are concerned about someone else who may be considering suicide.